This MCQ tests your knowledge of the physiological and pathophysiological principles behind the GFR.

 Blood plasma hydrostatic pressure increases, increasing NFP

-What is the main way of altering GFR in the equation GFR = Kf x NFP?
+What is the main way the body regulates GFR with reference to the equation GFR = Kf x NFP?

 By altering net filtration pressure, specifically by altering PG